LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 The APIC is a centralized management system that gives you visibility into and control over the network resources in your data center.
 It also provides policy enforcement and orchestration capabilities.
 The APIC communicates with the network devices in your data center through an out-of-band management network.

 Cisco ACI uses a leaf-spine architecture.
-The leaf nodes are Top-of-Rack (ToR) switches that connect to server endpoints.
+The leaf nodes are top-of-rack (ToR) switches that connect to server endpoints.
 The spine nodes are core switches that connect the leaf nodes to each other.

 Cisco ACI supports both physical and virtualized leaf nodes.
 Physical leaves can be either Cisco Nexus 9000 Series Switches or Cisco ASA 1000V Cloud Firewalls.
 Virtualized leaves are provided by the Cisco Avi Vantage platform.